- Full-time, Part-time, Per course

 - Entry date

-Heriot-Watt University is home to the most established Interpreting and Translating Masters degree programme in Scotland and is proud to have the largest suite of interpreting and translating labs of any higher education institute in Europe.
+Heriot-Watt University is home to the most established Interpreting and Translating Masters degree programme in Scotland and offers teaching in Chinese, French, German and Spanish in state-of-the-art facilities.

 Professor Claudia V Angelelli / Mr Kester Newill